patbenatar/vscode-advanced-new-file/README.md

 ## Features

-* Fuzzy-matching autocomplete to create new file relative to existing path
+* Fuzzy-matching autocomplete to create new file relative to existing path (thanks to [JoeNg93](https://github.com/JoeNg93) for making it faster)
 * Create new directories while creating a new file
 * Create a directory instead of a file by suffixing the file path with `/` as in `somedirectory/` to create the directory (thanks to